-Never attempt to guide a rope to a pully with your hands.
+Never attempt to guide a rope to a pulley with your hands.
 Use a lever.

 Never grip a moving line.

-During your time off, make sure you are away from the work place.
+During your time off, make sure you get enough rest.

 Do not try to control a large fish when it is alive.
 A shark's mouth may still contract for a period of time after the fish is killed.
-Skate has a poisonous spike in the middle of the tail and getting stung by it could be fatal.
+Some fish have poisonous spikes and getting stung by them could be fatal.